 You know how they say every joke has some kernel of truth?
-Well that’s true here.
-I’ve tried getting out of the nonprofit sector two times in my young adult life.
+Well that’s true here!
+I’ve tried getting out of the nonprofit sector two times already.
+I can’t shake it, you guys.

 The first time was during my senior year of college.
-By that point, I’d held an internship at a nonprofit organization for over 5 summers.
+By that point, I’d held 5 internships with 5 nonprofit organizations for over 5 summers.
 I also had a nonprofit work-study job, a 4 year stint with a local org doing client advocacy work (by teaching people how to ask the right questions).